wiredmonash/wiredmonash.github.io/README.md

 To install the required dependencies, run `bundle` in the root of the directory.

-Then to serve the site locally run `bundle exec jekyll serve`.
+Then to serve the site locally run `bundle exec jekyll serve` (use `bundle exec jekyll serve --config _config.dev.yml` to serve the site relative to localhost).

 ---